The Golden Years. Those lazy years of retirement when it’s time to enjoy the fruits of your labor.

 For one thing, surely all of us can say we’ve learned some things during our journey through life.
 We’ve learned what mistakes not to make again.
 We’ve realized that we aren’t “bulletproof” and that we are not going to get out of this life alive.
 And as the world’s philosophers have always said, life is short.

-We’ve probably learned what is essential in life, those life lessons that can be shared with others — family, quality time with family and friends, relationships that truly have meaning.
+We’ve probably learned what is essential in life, those life lessons that can be shared with others — family, quality time with family and friends, and relationships that truly have meaning.

 The little things become more and more critical.
-We know ow to take time to ‘smell the roses’ and not to sweat the small and meaningless stuff because, in reality, it is all small stuff.
+We know how to take time to ‘smell the roses and not to sweat the small and meaningless stuff because, in reality, it is all small stuff.

 We ask ourselves, “Is this going to matter six months from now?
 6 weeks from now?”
 We’ve finally been able to understand that most of the things that we’ve ever worried about or stressed over didn’t end up happening or being that important.

-A recent study by a well-known IVY League School found that stress and excessive worry is the defining cause in shortening life as well as reducing the overall quality of life.
+A recent study by a well-known IVY League School found that stress and excessive worry is the defining cause of shortening life as well as reducing the overall quality of life.
 In short: stress kills.

 A good friend of mine who always has seemed to possess the ability to deal with life’s curveballs said it best: “After all Stressed is just Desserts spelled backward.”
-Of course, saying it and feeling less stress is the hard part.
+Of course, saying it and feeling less stressed is the hard part.